BACKGROUND

 OBJECTIVE

-The objective of this research is to evaluate the impact of post-consumer recycled plastic waste, including, but not limited to, low density polyethylene (LDPE), high density polyethylene (HDPE), and polypropylene (PP), on the performance properties of asphalt mixtures when added using a plant-mixed or dry process.
+The objective of this research was to evaluate the impact of post-consumer recycled plastic waste, including, but not limited to, low density polyethylene (LDPE), high density polyethylene (HDPE), and polypropylene (PP), on the performance properties of asphalt mixtures when added using a plant-mixed or dry process.

 .